What is TEFL?

-What different types of TEFL jobs are out there?
+What are different types of TEFL jobs out there?

 There are so many different types of contracts available from volunteer, kindergarten, high school, University, teaching adults, teaching one-to-one, private tuition and teaching Business English – so you can choose which age range you’d like to teach, where you’d like to teach and how long you want to live abroad for, it’s as flexible as you are.

 Most TEFL contracts typically last for around a year but can be longer or shorter depending on the school’s requirements.
 You can check this before you sign anything – lots of schools even give you an end of contract bonus!
 What are you waiting for again exactly?

 What is it actually like to TEFL?

 They don’t speak your language, you don’t speak theirs, how is this going to work?!
 Well, it’s easier than you think.
 Your aim is to fully immerse your students in an English speaking environment.
 Armed with the tips and tricks your TEFL course teaches you, you’ll have them talking and improving their English in no time at all!

 How much does it cost to get TEFL qualified?

 It completely depends on what type of TEFL course you decide to take in order to get qualified.
 With us, prices start from £129 for an entry-level online qualification and range all the way up to £995 for a Level 5 TEFL qualification (pretty much the highest level of certification and allows you to apply for the top paying jobs, including teaching in the UK).
 So when you consider that you could find a job that will pay for your airfare and accommodation, all you have to pay for is your TEFL qualification, so the startup costs are extremely low.
 As with anything, the more training you have, the more opportunities you’ll be exposed to.